 - Treated in the strictest confidence; and

-- Endearvour to be answered in writing within 20 working days.
+- Endeavor to be answered within 20 working days.

-If I’m still not satisfied – What Next?
+If I am not satisfied with the resolution of my complaint – What Next?

 The Ombudsman, Progressive House,